This guide is the practical companion to my main Lake Bled elopement photographer page.

 - —Is it suitable for a legal ceremony, a symbolic one, or both?

-- —How private does it feel at the time of day you want?
+- —How practical and comfortable does it feel at the time of day you want?

 - —Is it easy to access in wedding clothing?